Shoulder Injuries in the Aging Workforce

 Thoracic Spine (in red)

-When individuals perform repetitive reaching or above shoulder height activities, with limited mobility in the thoracic spine, it alters the position of the shoulder girdle, which, over time may lead to rotator cuff injuries, bursitis, impingements and neck pain.
+When individuals perform repetitive reaching or above shoulder height activities, with limited mobility in the thoracic spine, it alters the position of the shoulder girdle.
+Over time this may lead to rotator cuff injuries, bursitis, impingements and neck pain.

 Reduced mobility in the thoracic spine is common in the ‘modern world.’
 As a population, we spend too much time sitting and/or in forward postures: such as bending, reaching, and lifting.
 Insufficient time is spent ‘undoing the effects’ of these movements and postures.

-When you spend too much time in one position, some muscle groups and joints get ‘tight,’ while others get weak and the body no longer moves as it should; predisposing to strain and injury.
+When you spend too much time in one position, some muscle groups and joints get ‘tight,’ while others get weak and the body no longer moves as it should – predisposing you to strain and injury.

-Maintaining mobility and strength in the thoracic spine has benefits, not just limited to the health of the shoulder, but also to the general health and function of many other parts of your musculoskeletal system.
+Maintaining mobility and strength in the thoracic spine has benefits, not just limited to the health of the shoulder.
+It also benefits your general health and the function of many other parts of your musculoskeletal system.

 Here are links to x2 simple exercises to target mobility in the thoracic spine; useful to prevent shoulder injuries and assist if you already have shoulder pain.